 The Basic and Clinical Sciences Anaesthetic Course (BCSAC) is intended as one of the tools suitable for the preparation of the European Diploma in Anaesthesiology and Intensive Care by improving the candidate’s understanding and knowledge of different areas of basic and clinical sciences.

-The next BCSAC will be held online over two weekends: 17-19 June and 24-26 June 2022.
-It will be a fully virtual course, and lectures will remain available online until September 2022.
-Registration for BCSAC 2022 is now closed.
+The next BCSAC will be held online in 2023 (dates to be announced shortly).
+It will be a fully virtual course and lectures will remain available online after the live event.

 Participants must attend all online sessions (live or on demand) to obtain the Certificate of Attendance with the full CME Credits.
 Registration and all course correspondence will be sent by electronic mail only.
 Each candidate must provide a valid and personal e-mail address.